Causal Inference and Data Fusion in Econometrics: Sample Selection Bias

-Sufficiency of this condition follows immediately.
+\begin{theorem} (\citealp{Bareinboim2014}) The conditional distribution $P(y|t)$ is recoverable from $G_S$ (as $P(y|t, S=1)$) if and only if $(Y \independent S | T)$. \end{theorem} Sufficiency of this condition follows immediately.
 However, its necessity is less obvious and implies that if $Y$ is not d-separated from $S$ in $G_S$, its conditional distribution will not be recoverable.
-Combining Theorem \ref{th_recoverability} with do-calculus suggests a straightforward strategy for also recovering do-expressions from selection bias \citep{Bareinboim2015}.
+Combining Theorem \ref{th_recoverability} with do-calculus suggests a straightforward strategy for also recovering do-expressions from selection bias (\citealp{Bareinboim2015}).